Tour world history from creation to the 20th century!

 But not everyone feels they can spend two years on World History.
 Perhaps you are new to Sonlight and would prefer to only wait a year until the joy of American History in Sonlight D and E.

-Whatever your circumstances, if you would prefer to only spend a year, rather than do only the first half (Sonlight B) or the second half (Sonlight C) of World History, I recommend this one-year condensed program.
-Although, of course, I had to leave some things out, it's my best effort to slim down our two-year program to a single year.
+If you would prefer to only spend a year, rather than do only the first half (Sonlight B) or the second half (Sonlight C) of World History, we recommend this one-year condensed program.
+Although, of course, we had to leave some things out, it's our best effort to slim down our two-year program to a single year.

 First time Sonlighting?
 Click here for a few required resources.